AlexandruBusila/twitter-challenge-feed/README.md

 * I cheated with CSS and used a theme for Bootstrap since my CSS skills are under par.

-* In regards to the `TweetsService`, I should have split it in 3 ViewControllers that each take a parameter for the user name and set up the TweetCompositeView.
+* In regards to the `TweetsService`, I should have created a ViewController responsible of TweetCompositeView that takes a parameter for the user name.
+Lots of code gets repeated in the service and is quite ugly.

 * Missing the drag and drop between the columns and the style changing in settings.